-A student can violate academic integrity in two major ways: by committing plagiarism or by violating the rules of an assignment.
+A student can violate academic integrity in three major ways:

-- 1. Plagiarism is the unacknowledged use of the ideas, words, research or assistance of another in preparing an assignment.
+- 1. Artificial Intelligence (AI): Students are prohibited from utilizing AI software tools such as ChatGPT for any academic or assessment-related purposes, including but not limited to completing assignments, quizzes, or tests.
+A student may use AI tools only if a teacher or school administrator explicitly gives permission and supervises its use.
+The unauthorized use of ChatGPT or other similar AI programs to complete school assignments is a violation of academic integrity and is subject to disciplinary action. - 2.
+Plagiarism is the unacknowledged use of the ideas, words, research or assistance of another in preparing an assignment.
 Some common forms of plagiarism are using another person's words as if they were one's own, putting another person's work without documentation, or even presenting someone else's line of thinking in development of a thesis as if it were one's own.
 Education depends greatly on an exploration of the ideas and writings of others.
 Many assignments will require a student to research those ideas and writings.
 Whenever the words, ideas or researches of another are used, the student must acknowledge that use.
-Teachers will provide guidance and instruction as to the accepted methods of identifying sources clearly and accurately. - 2.
-Violating the rules of an assignment: A student who prepares an assignment in such a way as to "get around" the legitimate purpose of that assignment is also guilty of academic dishonesty.
+Teachers will provide guidance and instruction as to the accepted methods of identifying sources clearly and accurately.

+3. Violating the rules of an assignment: A student who prepares an assignment in such a way as to "get around" the legitimate purpose of that assignment is also guilty of academic dishonesty.
 Some examples of violating the rules of an assignment include copying someone else's homework, falsifying data for a lab report, or submitting the same term paper for different assignments without the instructor's permission.